wrex/rexs.tips/content/guitar/Getting-started/notes/just-12-notes.md

 11. G
 12. G&sharp; or A&flat;

-Even today we only have twelve unique notes: seven *natural* notes and five *accidentals*.
+Even today we only have twelve unique notes: the seven *natural* notes A, B, C, D, E, F, and G, and the five *accidentals*, A&sharp;/B&flat;, C&sharp;/D&flat;, D&sharp;/E&flat;, F&sharp;/G&flat;, and G&sharp;/A&flat;.

-Here, for example, are the notes for Ionian mode (`W W h W W W h`) starting with each of the seven original notes:
+Here, for example, is how you would construct the Major scale (AKA Ionian mode or the interval sequence `W W h W W W h`) for each natural note key:

-## The Major scale notes
+### The Major scale notes

 * C Ionian: C D E F G A B (no sharps or flats)